 Consumers want to buy products that are produced while preserving human rights and honoring the global or domestic supply chain.
 A study by the marketing firm Cone LLC showed that 94 out of 100 people would choose to buy the product that supported a good cause.
-Traditionally different product certification programs have guided consumer to make conscious purchase decision.
+Traditionally different product certification programs have guided consumers to make conscious purchase decisions.
 According to www.confectionerynews.com, 85 percent of the respondents to research by Lake Research Partners found that the Fair Trade Ingredients label “would help them make better choices.”
 But are the certification labels actually serving the purpose they are intended for?
 Do they really bring any substantial benefits to the producers, farmers or workers?

 Fair Trade: Certification vs. Reality?

 In 1988, the Max Havelaar Foundation applied the first Fairtrade label to packs of Mexican coffee sold in Dutch supermarkets as an “ethical” and “sustainable” product and since then Fair Trade has gained popularity across a huge range of consumer products in the U.S. and Western Europe.
 Fair Trade claims that “Look for the FAIRTRADE Mark on products.
 It’s your guarantee that disadvantaged farmers and workers in the developing world are getting a better deal.”